What do I need to work in the film industry?

 What comes next after I’ve been booked for work?

-We have an on-boarding meeting and we make sure you are fully informed and ready to go to set.
+We have an on-boarding meeting to make sure you are fully informed and ready to go to set.
 We also have information on our website and will try to answer any questions you have ASAP!

 On every job you will need to bring photocopies of your documents listed below, the wardrobe required and the parking location (map) given in the finals.
 Also have or know your Social Insurance Number (SIN) and/or a COPY of a Valid Working Visa.